run-ai/docs/docs/Researcher/best-practices/From-Bare-Metal-to-using-Docker-Images.md

 ### Machine Learning Code and Inputs

-As a rule, code needs to be saved and versioned in a <strong>code repository</strong>.
+As a rule, code needs to be saved and versioned in a __code repository__.

 There are two alternative practices: